 Server security is very similar to home security, in that we spend time and money beefing up home security, yet we’ll still sleep with a baseball or cricket bat under our beds.
 (Or for many US States, a Pistol in the nightstand drawer.)
 In the same way, have a post-hack plan in place which starts with knowing when you are compromised!

-Disclaimer: As always, this blog focuses on Linux web servers.
-This article is in no way claiming that the Sony hack was related or limited to Linux systems.
+Disclaimer: This article is in no way claiming that the Sony hack was limited to Linux systems.
 But instead focusing on general best practices related to this area of Linux web server administration.
-Sony and other large companies use enterprise level solutions to be notified immediately of breaches.
+Sony and other large companies use (should use) enterprise level solutions to be notified immediately of breaches.